 Millions of people experience psychological distress and fail to pursue or receive help from mental health services.
 Given this disparity between need and accessibility of services, smartphone apps could help to provide affordable and engaging treatment strategies.

 Video gaming is another area that has gained a bad reputation, with some research suggesting a link between video games and violence.
-However, a study published in the Journal of Communication found no such link between aggression observed in movies and video games, and real life violence.
+However, a

 “Society has a limited amount of resources and attention to devote to the problem of reducing crime,” said Prof. Ferguson.
 “There is a risk that identifying the wrong problem, such as media violence, may distract society from more pressing concerns such as poverty, education, and vocational disparities and mental health.”